-The Rutgers Initiative on Climate and Society aims to foster collaborative, interdisciplinary research on the human and social dimensions of global climate change.
-Our work explores how social, economic, political, cultural, and behavioral factors drive climate change, shape impacts and vulnerabilities, and condition response strategies.
+- To understand the human and social dimensions of climate change, including how social, economic, political, cultural, and behavioral factors drive climate change, shape vulnerabilities, and condition response strategies;

 - To study the impacts of climate change, particularly its effects on densely populated, coastal regions;

 - To inform and educate society about the causes and consequences of climate change.

 We promote understanding by seeking funding opportunities for research and related activities, building research capacity through collaborative research proposal development, organizing working groups, and providing networking opportunities.
 We foster outreach and education through public forums and by providing opportunities for affiliates to communicate research findings and expertise to a range of constituencies including the general public, students, educators, policymakers, governmental and non-governmental organizations, and other interested parties.